Ivan42170/balls/README.md

-# balls
+# Balls

-This progect creat animetion of the balls.
+This project creates an animation of multiple balls bouncing inside a square box.

 ## TODO
 * buttons :
 	* label for number of balls
         * text entry for color
-		* check the text if it is a color (try except)
+		* check the text if it is a color (use "try except")
-	* create buttons for change colo of last ball
+	* create a button for changing the color of the last ball
-* radiobutton
+* radiobutton (for color or any other parameter
 * list box
+	* list of all created balls
+	* possible to chose a ball from the list
+		* change size
+		* change color
+		* later : change speed using keybord
 * keybord direction
+	* use keyboard to change vertical and horizontal speed
+		* LEFT arrow : add -1 to X_speed
+		* RIGHT arrow : add +1 to X_speed
+		* DOWN arrow : add +1 to Y_speed
+		* UP arrow : add -1 to Y_speed

 ## DONE
 * quit buttons